sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ## Some general ground rules

 1) **Work cleanly**.
 We have limited disk space so it should be used wisely.
-Only put raw data into `/backup`, and make sure it is compressed.
+Only put raw data and scripts into `/backup`, and make sure data is compressed.

 2) **Log out when you are done working** (not just close the browser).
 We have 20 Thinlinc licenses for our group, so logging out will release a license for someone else.